-Every single day of the week, over a thousand personal finance bloggers (many of whom are way more successful than I am) are read by hundreds of thousands of people.
+Every single day of the week, nearly a thousand personal finance bloggers (many of whom are way more successful than I am) are read by hundreds of thousands of people.
 All of them, and you and I, talk a lot about what’s “really important to know” or “what you have to know” about your personal finance details to be “successful”.
 Yes, there are always some new ways of thinking about that, but there is one undisputable truth about your personal finances.
 That truth is easily identified and it is:

 The most important rules of successful personal finance are the ones that just never change.